 The annual monitoring results and cumulative monitoring results will be compared against the baseline assessment results as outlined in Pendoley Environmental 2019 (2018/2019 green and flatback nesting season results).
 In addition, there is scope to widen the comparison to include baseline data collected in Pendoley Environmental 2022 (2021/2022 hawksbill, green and flatback nesting season results) and Pendoley Environmental 2023 (2022/23 hawksbill and flatback nesting season on the mainland).
 The program will continue until the monitoring results demonstrate no adverse impact to marine turtle behaviour on offshore islands as a result of Project-attributable light (MS1175 Condition 10-1(2) and 10-6).
+Each year, monitoring data will be submitted to the Department of Climate Change, Energy, the Environment and Water as per approval condition 36 of EPBC 2018/8236

-With reference to MS1175 Condition 10-4(5), should adverse impacts to marine turtle behaviour as a result of light be detected on turtles nesting, including a decrease in percentage range and usage of nesting sites from the 2018/19, 2021/22 and 2022/23 baseline study results, BCI will work with lighting designers and qualified turtle biologists/ecologists to implement mitigation options as outlined in the approved Illumination Plan.
+With reference to MS1175 Condition 10-4(5) and EPBC2018/8236 19d, should adverse impacts to marine turtle behaviour as a result of light be detected on turtles nesting, including a decrease in percentage range and usage of nesting sites or a significant change in hatchling orientation metrics from the 2018/19, 2021/22 and 2022/23 baseline study results, BCI will work with lighting designers and qualified turtle biologists/ecologists to implement mitigation options as outlined in the approved Illumination Plan.